-The Florida Department of Environmental Protection performed Source Water Assessments on GRU's system in 2018.
-The assessments were conducted to provide information about any potential sources of contamination within a five-year ground water travel time around each well.
-The ground water system is considered to be at low risk.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program Web site at www.dep.state.fl.us/swapp.
-City Commission.
-The commission meets at City Hall, 200 East University Avenue, Gainesville, FL, on the first and third Thursday of every month.
+The Florida Department of Environmental Protection performed Source Water Assessments on GRU's system in 2015.
+The assessments were conducted to provide information about any potential sources of contamination within a 5-year ground water travel time around each well.
+No potential sources of contamination were identified.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program Web site at dep.state.fl.us/swapp.